Financial Education & Wellbeing Resources

 Financial education and wellbeing experts Neyber and Salary Finance have recently made all of their content on these subjects free to help individuals during the Covid-19 pandemic.
 The hub contains articles on managing the financial impact of coronavirus and financial steps during times of uncertainty, as well as general financial education regarding budgeting, borrowing and saving.

-Neyber and Salary Finance currently anticipate being able to offer access to the hub for 3 months, after which this will be reviewed and staff may no longer be able to access the hub after this point.
+Neyber and Salary Finance have provided free access to the hub since April, please note that this will be regularly reviewed and there may be a point at which staff are no longer able to access the hub.